Last Updated: September 2021

 What data we collect

-When we talk about data we mean any information that can identify you as an individual, such as your name and postal address.
+When we talk about personal data we mean any information that can identify you as an individual, such as your name and postal address.
 Pseudonymous data doesn’t identify you as a person but it might be used in aggregate, for instance when you participate in a survey or when we analyse audience interaction with our products and services.

 Data you provide to us